mui/mui-x/docs/data/date-pickers/fields/fields.md

 ## Introduction

-The fields are React components that lets you enter a date with the keyboard, without any modal or drop down UI.
+The fields are React components that lets you enter a date with the keyboard, without any modal or dropdown UI.

 ### Fields to edit a single element